 As you proceed through your home, look at all your windows and doors.
 One way to detect a leak is to hold a candle to the window or door.
 If the flame dances, chances are that air is coming in.
 Keeping your curtains closed at night we help keep the cold out too.
 Doing so traps the cold air in between the window and the curtain, not letting it cool off the rest of the room.
 However, it is monumental that you open them up during the day and let the air flow in.
 This will help dry out any condensation that accumulated through the night and reduce the risk of developing mold on the windows.

 Bathrooms and Laundry Room

 If possible, check the vent fan and dryer vent to make sure they are insulated.
-They are taking warm air out of your home.
+(While you’re at it, check to make sure your dryer vent is clean) They are taking warm air out of your home.
 At some point, the warm air will meet colder air.
 The farther out the better.
 Ensure that you have a good seal around the vent when it goes out of the wall.
 If you don’t, cold air can enter around it and produce condensation.

 Basement and/or Crawlspace

 In the lower areas of your home, check all the headers.
 This is where the floor joists and wall meet.
 If insulated, there should be at least R22 and a vapor barrier around the insulation.
 Do the walls have insulation?
 If you only see bare block or concrete, the cold is coming in.
 You’ll be able to feel it if you put your hand on the block.
 There are many ways to insulate a basement wall, but that is another topic.
 One more thing to check for is water lines.
 They bring in cold water.
 Pipe wrap will help you warm the pipe as quickly as you can.